pravien/Database-Assignment_1/README.md

 ### If you have python installed:

-1. Fork the repo to your computer.
+1. Clone the repo to your computer.

 2. create a file called database.txt in the repo.
+This is a must!!!

 3. Run file simple_db_writer.py first by using the command :